Helping to Care for Young Smiles

 - Help reduce decay in hard-to-clean areas:

-Sealants protect the grooves of molars, where toothbrush bristles often can’t reach.
-This helps prevent plaque and food build-up. - Non-invasive and comfortable:
+Sealants can provide a barrier over the grooves of molars, where toothbrush bristles often can’t reach.
+This can help limit plaque and food build-up. - Non-invasive:

-Applying a sealant is quick and doesn’t require needles or drilling.
-Most children tolerate the procedure well. - Cost-effective over time:
+Applying a sealant doesn’t require needles or drilling.
+Many children tolerate the procedure well. - Cost-effective over time:

-Sealants may reduce the need for future fillings or dental work, helping to lower long-term costs. - Easy to check and maintain:
+Sealants may help lower the likelihood of needing future fillings. - Easy to check and maintain:

 Sealants are monitored during regular dental visits and can be retouched or reapplied if worn down.